leverim/sovryn-mobile/README.md

 // or if you want to run on simulator npx react-native run-ios --configuration Release
 ```

+When building on macbook with M1 chip you will need to use Terminal with Rosetta mode enabled.
+To enable Rosetta go to Applications -> Utilities, click "Get Info" on Terminal and add "Open using Rosetta" checkbox.
+You can also dublicate Terminal to new one before enabling Rosetta to be able to use both terminals if needed.

 ### Android
 We havent tested app on android yet, most likely building would crash because of some unsupported features on react-native for android.